Caring for Suki

 Point Defiance Zoo & Aquarium keepers and veterinarians are experts at providing the highest quality of care for our elderly Asian female elephant Suki.

-Elephant Manager Shannon Smith has cared for 55-year-old Suki since she arrived here in the late-1990s, and has developed a strong bond with her.
-Our highly trained and compassionate keepers have a combined total of more than 47 years of caring for Suki.
+Elephant Manager Shannon has cared for Suki since she arrived here in the late 1990s.
+Shannon and the elephant care team have developed strong bonds with her.

 How We Care